by Thomas Clarke –

-- Customers are looking for cohesive experiences, not just one-off transactions with brands.
+- Customers are looking for cohesive experiences2, not just one-off transactions with brands.

 - Businesses are looking for new ways to harness information to drive business decisions, engage customers in real time, and react to market feedback.

-- Businesses need streamlined, digitized business processes to increase visibility, reduce costs, and promote operational efficiency.
+- Businesses need streamlined, digitized business processes to increase visibility, reduce costs, and promote operational efficiency3.